bomonike/bomonike.github.io/infisical.md

    ### License pricing

    To run a <strong>Secrets gateway</strong>, an Enterprise subscription is needed.
-   That's also the case for <a target="_blank" href="https://www.microsoft.com/en-us/security/business/security-101/what-is-scim">SCIM Automated Provisioning/Deprovisioning</a>, LDAP, <a target="_blank" href="https://en.wikipedia.org/wiki/Key_Management_Interoperability_Protocol">KMIP</a>, KMS, HSM, SLA, SOC2.
+   That's also the case for <a target="_blank" href="https://www.microsoft.com/en-us/security/business/security-101/what-is-scim">SCIM Automated Provisioning/Deprovisioning</a>, LDAP, Groups, <a target="_blank" href="https://en.wikipedia.org/wiki/Key_Management_Interoperability_Protocol">KMIP</a>, KMS, HSM, SLA, SOC2.

    An <a target="_blank" href="https://infisical.com/pricing">"Pro Plus" $18/month subscription</a> is needed to: